 Chevy Corvair 1960-1964

 History of the Chevy Corvair starts in the early fifties, as a fastback show car in 1954.
-Design for the production car began in 1956 by Ed Cole, Chevrolet's chief engineer at the time.
+Design for the production car began in 1956 and was spearheaded by Ed Cole, Chevrolet's chief engineer at the time.
 Wheelbase was set at 108", with an overall length of 180".
 Vehicle weight was 2,300 pounds.
 The first models rolled off the assembly line in late 1959.